 Avengers: Endgame is undoubtedly a massive success.
-It received not just great reviews, but when all is said and done it will either be the #2 or #1 film at the worldwide box office of all time.
-It’s already toppled the 20-year record of Titanic, and could potentially surpass Avatar to solidify its place in box office history.
+It received not just great reviews, but it’s the #1 movie of all time at the worldwide box office.
+It’s toppled the 20-year record of Titanic and the 10-year record of Avatar to solidify its place in box office history.
 That kind of achievement is incredibly rare, and when you consider that both Titanic and Avatar are multiple-Oscar-winners—and that Marvel Studios is coming off of landing its first Best Picture nomination with Black Panther—one can’t help but wonder if Avengers: Endgame is similarly destined for Oscar glory.
 So, let’s get into it.
 Is Avengers: Endgame an Oscar contender?

 Looking at this purely from a statistical standpoint, the star-studded sequel has a fair shot at a Best Picture nomination.
 While the full Top 10 Highest Grossing Films of All-Time list contains only three Best Picture nominees, the last four films that held the title of “highest grossing film of all time” at the worldwide box office were Avatar, Titanic, Jurassic Park, and E.T. the Extra-Terrestrial.
 Three of those films earned Best Picture nominations, and all won at least one Oscar.